magicqe/rwt/README.md

 Radio Weather Time

-is simple application to display time,actual weather and play your favorite internet radio.
+is simple application to display time,actual weather and play your favorite internet radio using small lcd touch screen.

 Setup:
  1. start mpd